andersource/andersource.github.io/_posts/2020-04-15-random-vs-balanced-splits.markdown

 categories:
 ---

+#### tl;dr: Random splits are common, but maybe not balanced enough for some use cases.
+I made a [python library for balanced splitting](https://pypi.org/project/balanced-splits/).

 Random numbers are cool, and also useful for a lot of stuff.
 Among others, whenever you want to balance things in some manner, random assignment is a good first choice.
 A load balancer which assigns tasks randomly to servers would fare quite well.
 This is such a simple and powerful idea that the ideas of balance and randomness are often mixed, and we perceive the results of a random process as balanced.